USA For Africa: We Are The World @ 40

 2. Lionel Richie: ‘Hello’ (Dir.
 Bob Giraldi, released February 1984)

 Apparently director/scenarist Bob Giraldi was driven half mad by Lionel’s terminal lateness onto the set.
 For his part, Lionel was very sceptical about the bust.
 Apparently he finally plucked up the courage to approach Giraldi about it: ‘Bob, that bust does not look like me.’
 There was a pregnant pause.
-Finally, Bob said, ‘Lionel…she’s blind.’
+Finally, Bob said, ‘Lionel… She’s blind.’

 1. A-ha: ‘Take On Me’ (Dir.
 Steve Barron, released September 1985)

 The song had completely flopped on its original release, so WEA gave Steve Barron a blank cheque to make a memorable video and get a hit.
 Working alongside rotoscope animator Michael Patterson, who did 1,800 drawings for the shoot, Barron was heavily influenced by Ken Russell’s 1981 movie ‘Altered States’.
-Barron knew it would work when the memorable image of an animated hand reaching out of a comic book popped into his head whilst he was bored shooting a Toto video.
+Barron knew he could make it work when the image of an animated hand reaching out of a comic book popped into his head whilst he was bored shooting a Toto video.
 Apparently singer Morten Harket and lead actress Bunty Bailey fell in love during filming, becoming almost inseparable.
 ‘By take four, they would carry on holding hands even when we’d cut,’ remembered Barron.
 Aided by the video, ‘Take On Me’ became the band’s only US #1.

 Further reading: ‘I Want My MTV’ by Rob Tannenbaum and Craig Marks